pwilkins/mc3-handcar-doc/docs/source/MITsMC3HandcarServiceDeveloperGuide.rst

 #.
 Gets routed to touchstone to get authenticated
 #.
 Gets redirected back to the app after getting authenticated
 #.
 App sends java script code to browser
 #.
-Code in browser calls handar-authn using the touchstone cookies and
+Code in browser calls handcar-authn using the touchstone cookies and
    not using the agent key

 #.
 User is already authenticated because they are on the same same